andriangashper/mathematical-optimization-with-python/README.md

-# mathematical-optimization-with-python
+# Mathematical Optimization with Python

-This repo contains files with examples on how to implement optimization in python.
+This repository contains notebook files with examples on how to solve LP and NLP optimization problems using Python.